 Skin symptoms commonly affecting those with acute GvHD include:

 - dark patches or darkening of the skin

 - yellowing of the skin and eyes (jaundice)

 If you have recently had a bone marrow transplant and are experiencing any of these issues, contact your doctor.

 If you are a bone marrow transplant recipient with symptoms of GvHD, talk to your doctor as soon as possible.
-During your visit, tell your doctor about all your symptoms, no matter how minor they may seem.
+During your visit, tell your doctor about all of your symptoms, no matter how minor they may seem.

 If your doctor suspects you have GvHD, you will receive a blood test.
 This test will look for high levels of white blood cells, which usually indicate an infection.